How to Check a Gold Bar Serial Number: Verify Legitimacy

 How to check the serial number of a gold bar

 Perform authenticity tests before investing your hard-earned money in gold bars to avoid counterfeits.
-It’s best to shop in person to closely examine the bullion bars.
+It’s best to shop in person to examine the bullion bars closely.

 More importantly, buy gold bars that were minted at trusted minting facilities.